Accounts

 View and edit an account record

-On the Accounts screen, click the account name (blue link) to open the account record.
+On the Accounts screen, select the account name to open the account record.

-Add and edit account details in the fields, as required, then click Save in the top right corner.
+You can add and edit account details in the fields, as required, then click Save to apply your changes.

 Example

-Suppose your company is giving the Steelfinne Fabrications account to its new account manager, Joe.
+Suppose your company is assigning the BHC Electrical - Stoke account to its new account manager, Joe.
 You need to update this information in CRM.

-1. Open the Accounts screen, then type Steelfinne into the search box and press Enter.
+Open the Accounts page, then type BHC Electrical - Stoke into the search box and select Enter.

-2. Click the Steelfinne account name to open the account record.
+Select the BHC Electrical - Stoke account name to open the account record.

-4. Click Save > Close.
-A message displays at the top of the screen to indicate the account has been successfully modified.
-Even though this account now has a new owner, this action does not change the owner of any of the account’s existing activities or contacts.
+Select Save > Close.
+A confirmation message appears at the top of the screen to show the account has been successfully updated.
+Changing the account owner does not affect the ownership of existing activities or c

 Account tab

-The Account tab opens by default.
-It displays basic information about the account, such as its name, owner, contacts and address details.
+The Account tab opens by default and displays key details, including the account name, owner, contacts, and address.
 The account owner is the CRM user responsible for the account.

 The Account tab contains the following details: